-- 1) Effective the date of this letter of agreement, staff newly hired will have probation as follows: - a) The probation period will be 900 contract contact hours. - b) Probation will include the following structures: HR support; observations done jointly by a director (or designate) and a peer teacher selected from an agreed on roster (should a probationary employee choose a specific peer teacher such choice will not be unreasonably refused); written reviews approximately every 250 hours: and should a staff member not pass probation, an exit-meeting to explain reasons. - c) Probation will be passed upon completion of 900 contract contact hours unless extended by agreement of the parties, and at such time all hours, including any sub work, will be applied to seniority. - d) Decisions on non-successful conclusion to probation are not subject to the grievance procedure. - 2) Also effective the date of this letter, the English Language Centre will not conduct routine observations of staff who have passed probation.
+- 1. Effective the date of this letter of agreement, staff newly hired will have probation as follows: - (a) The probation period will be eight hundred and fifty (850) contract contacthours. - (b) Probation will include the following structures: HR support; observations done jointly by a director (or designate) and a peer teacher selected from an agreed on roster (should a probationary employee choose a specific peer teacher such choice will not be unreasonably refused); written reviews approximately every two hundred and fifty (250) hours: and should a staff member not pass probation, an exit-meeting to explain reasons. - (c) Probation will be passed upon completion of eight hundred and fifty (850) contract contact hours unless extended by agreement of the parties, and at such time all hours, including any sub work, will be applied to seniority. - (d) Decisions on non-successful conclusion to probation are not subject to the grievance procedure. - (e) The English Language Centre will provide the Union with copies of the probationary rankings list whenever changes to it occur. - 2.
+Also effective the date of this letter, the English Language Centre will not conduct routine observations of staff who have passed probation.
 There will be no numerical standards applied to student evaluations; should student evaluation comments or other complaints cause concern, the ELC will call a meeting with the instructor and Union to discuss the issue.
 Further observation will take the same form as the probation review.

-Notwithstanding that this letter will remain in force until August 31, 2014, staff hired under the terms of this LOA will continue under such through the completion of their probation.
+Notwithstanding that this letter will remain in force until August 31, 2019 staff hired under the terms of this LOA will continue under such through the completion of their probation.